Get a demo of Culture Amp

 How does Benelux 1000+ compare?

-People in Benelux 1000+ were much more positive than average regarding Decision Making and Overall Industries (Global) Wellbeing.
+People in Benelux 1000+ were much more positive than average regarding Growth and Work Life Blend.

-On the lower side, people in Benelux 1000+ had much lower favorable scores than average in Action, Equity, and Feedback & Recognition.
+On the lower side, people in Benelux 1000+ had much lower favorable scores than average in Equity, Action, and Decision Making.

-People working in Benelux 1000+ are less engaged than Nordic, Western Europe, Europe, and Oceania.
+People working in Benelux 1000+ are less engaged than Western Europe, Europe, Oceania, and Eastern Europe.

-The highest scoring question for Benelux 1000+ had 84% of people agreeing that they are able to arrange time out from work when they need to (-3% compared to overall) while they were generally most positive about Management.
+The highest scoring question for Benelux 1000+ had 91% of people agreeing that they understand how their work contributes to %[Company]%'s mission (-1% compared to overall) while they were generally most positive about Contribution to Broader Purpose.

-People in Benelux 1000+ were generally least favourable about Action, and were most negative towards 'I believe that my total compensation is fair, relative to similar roles at %[Company]%' with 28% of people disagreeing (+7% above average).
+People in Benelux 1000+ were generally least favourable about Equity, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 33% of people disagreeing (+10% above average).

 How long do people stay?